500 won coin: Counterfeiting issues

 500 won coin (right), next to a Japanese 500 yen coin (left).

-In Japan in the late 1990s, South Korean 500 won coins were similar to Japanese 500 yen coins, shape, size, material, and weight (composition of the Japanese 500 yen coin: Cupronickel (75% copper, 25% nickel), weight: 7.20g, diameter: 26.5mm) and were used for vending machines.
-The counterfeit South Korean 500 won coins were often weighed down mainly by shaving or drilling holes in the surface of the coins with electric drills, and the criminals used many of the methods of putting counterfeit South Korean 500 won coins into vending machines installed in various regions of Japan and then turning the return lever to change them into Japanese 500 yen coins.
+Until 2000, the Japanese 500 yen coin was identical to the South Korean 500 won coin in shape, size and material, but was lighter in weight.
+Defrauders would shave or drill holes in the surface of the Korean coins to match their weights with the Japanese coins then in production, use many of the methods of putting the counterfeit coins into vending machines installed in various regions of Japan, and press the return lever to exchange them for 500 yen coins.
 Due to these incidents, various regions of Japan have banned the use of 500 yen coins in vending machines for sometime.

-In 1999, the Japanese government decided to stop issuing cupronickel 500 yen coins.
-In 2000, nickel-brass 500 yen coins (composition: nickel-brass (72% copper, 20% zinc, 8% nickel), weight: 7.00g, diameter: 26.5mm) were issued in Japan.
+In 1999, the Japanese government decided to stop issuing cupronickel 500 yen coins and switched to nickel-brass (72% copper, 20% zinc, 8% nickel) the following year.
+The new coins retained the same shape and size as the older coins, but weighed 7 grams.